 More importantly, SNA determines whether that influence is being exercised positively or negatively and enables the shaping of that influence to substantially shape and ingrain the desirable standard of behaviour at the local business unit level.

-Our CONDUCT-iQ model expedites local behavioural change up to 8 times faster than traditional change methods and in a much more permanent manner.
+Our Quantum-iQ model expedites local behavioural change up to 8 times faster than traditional change methods and in a much more permanent manner.

 We also provide a comprehensive suite of predictive Risk Culture Indicators to proactively monitor and report on enterprise risk culture.